-If you’re more interested in drinks (coffee, tea, alcohol or otherwise), there’ Kenny’s Coffee, La Chiquita Bar, Mal’s Cafe, Oaxacalifornia Juice Bar and Ice Cream, and Seree’s Coffee Shop.
+If you’re more interested in drinks (coffee, tea, alcohol, or otherwise), there’s Kenny’s Coffee, La Chiquita Bar, Mal’s Cafe, Oaxacalifornia Juice Bar and Ice Cream, and Seree’s Coffee Shop.
 Mal’s Cafe sounds like a good bet from the reviews — offering as it does both popcorn and live music.

 SOUTH CENTRAL MARKETS